jonaprieto/logic-cm0845/lab3/README.md

 [Martelli and Montanari (1982)](http://goo.gl/SS8DeA).
 This algorithm is the function `unify`.
 It transforms two atoms in two new atoms as long as the unification algorithm found the most general unifier (`mgu`).
-When the algorithm reports some failure such a unifier does not exit, and we call that these atoms are *not unifiable*.
+Sometimes the algorithm reports some failure, in such a case, the unifier does not exit and we call then that the atoms are *not unifiable*.
-In that case, the function `unify` returns an error of type `UnifyError`.
+When that occurs the function `unify` yield an error of type `UnifyError`.
-We have four possible failure, each of one associated with the steps in the algorithm.
+The error has four possible types, each of them associate with the steps in the algorithm.

-- `DifferentPredArity`
+- `DifferentPred`: The atoms have different predicates.
-- `DifferentFn`
+- `DifferentFn`: It found two different function in one equation.
-- `DifferentFnArity`
+- `DifferentFnArity`: It found the same function with two arities.
-- `FailRule4`
+- `FailRule4`: The equation x=t reports x occurred in t, and x!=t.

 Usage